A deviation from the specified or expected behavior that is visible to end-users is referred to as what?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The term that best describes a deviation from the specified or expected behavior that is visible to end-users is a failure.
-A failure occurs when the software does not perform as intended under specified conditions, resulting in an observable incorrect or unexpected behavior.
-This observable behavior is what users notice and can lead to dissatisfaction or confusion regarding the software's functionality.
+The term that describes a deviation from the specified or expected behavior that is visible to end-users is a failure.
+In the context of software testing, a failure occurs when the software does not perform as intended in a way that is apparent to the user.
+This can be due to a fault or defect in the code, but the actual observable impact on the user experience is what defines it as a failure.

 Subscribe